neondatabase/website/content/docs/extensions/pgrag.md

 - **Text extraction**

-  These functions allow you to extract text from PDFs, Word files, and HTML.
+  These functions extract text from PDFs, Word files, and HTML.

   - `rag.text_from_pdf(bytea) -> text`
   - `rag.text_from_docx(bytea) -> text`